 - Comprehension Instruction: What Works

-Finally, the Learning Strategies Database at Muskingum Colleges Center for Advancement of Learning (CAL) has an excellent website.
+Finally, the Learning Strategies Database at Muskingum College’s Center for Advancement of Learning (CAL) has a very useful website.
 It has an extremely comprehensive listing of reading comprehension strategies applicable to both secondary and postsecondary instruction.

 There are many reading programs available to help struggling readers.
-Reading programs should address the specific needs of each child.
-Effective programs target the learning areas needing attention, and also present information in a way that is the most beneficial to the childs learning style.
-There is no perfect method for teaching reading, and no one method works for everyone.
-The following articles might be useful to you:
+Reading programs should address the individual needs of each child.
+Effective programs target the learning areas needing attention, and also present information in a way that is the most beneficial to the childs learning preference.

 - Strategies that Work for Students with Dyslexia

-- A Conversation with Sally Shaywitz, M.D., author of Overcoming Dyslexia (Schwab Learning)
+- A Conversation with Sally Shaywitz, M.D., Author of Overcoming Dyslexia

 - General Information About Dyslexia